Looking back at The Thick of It and looking forward to Veep

 Yet their opposition was never enough, and the question kept nagging: Who would make the best foil for the Hugh Abbot-less Malcolm, infuriate him as a character but also balance out his energy in the story?

 Meanwhile, Malcolm’s nemesis Steven — “Steve!” — Fleming rose and fell too fast.
-If only he’d arrived sooner to torment Malcolm; or even if the show had dropped the ministerial focus (after all, they did so by the next series) and then moved to No.10 for the election meltdown.
-That would also have given Malcolm a chance to clash directly with his electoral counterpart in the Opposition, Cal ‘The Fucker’ Richards.
-Cal, played to new heights of psychopathy by little Tom Hollander, was a Malcolm Tucker stripped of any residual class comradeship, but he only made an appearance at the end of Series 3.
+If only he’d arrived sooner to torment Malcolm; or if the show had even dropped the ministerial focus (after all, they did so by the next series) then moved to No.10 for the election meltdown.
+That also would have given Malcolm a chance to clash directly with his counterpart in the Opposition, Cal ‘The Fucker’ Richards.
+Cal, played to new heights of psychopathy by little Tom Hollander, was a Malcolm Tucker stripped of any residual class comradeship; but he only made an appearance at the end of Series 3.
 And as great as Hollander’s cameo was, it still never quite topped Peter Mannion’s thrilled response at his imminent arrival: “Ah!
 The Fucker!”

 “Quiet bat people”

 You have to appreciate quite how much Team Iannucci were doing between the end of the Specials in 2007 and the show finale in 2012: not only the filming of In the Loop, but the failed pilot of the US Thick of It, then the beginnings of a brand new show in Veep.